x157/x157.github.io/UE5/Dev/DebuggingTips.md

 <a id="XistLogFormat"></a>
 ## Xist Log Format

+TLDR USE GOOD LOGGING MACROS

-Writing quality logs is VITAL to being a truly great developer.
+Writing quality logs is VITAL to being a healthy developer.
 It helps when you are developing, when you are testing and debugging, and *especially* when your game is hugely popular and you're running countless instances on servers all over the world.